Last Updated on November 24, 2023 by Ch David

 Proceeding to the third method on how to authenticate Louis Vuitton bags, as you may know, over 99% of the real bags have a little tab on the interior side, and this tab states two letters and a few numbers.

-The truth about this tab is that it mentions the location and the date of manufacturing your Louis Vuitton bag.
+This tab says the location and the date of manufacturing your Louis Vuitton bag.

 For the fourth method of the guide on how to spot fake Louis Vuitton bags, we are now going to talk about two of the most notorious LV patterns, the classic Monogram and the Damier prints.

-In the image containing the fake vs real Louis Vuitton bag above, we have pointed out the flowers and the “LV” classic logo on the fake bag being improperly shaped.
+In the image containing the fake vs real Louis Vuitton bag above:

 Moving to the Damier print, let’s have a look at the “LOUIS VUITTON PARIS” text inside the squares of the print.